hal/elemento/README.md

     The element in the HTML template is replaced with the return value of the method.
 The method must return one of: `elemental.dom.Element`, `IsElement`, `Widget`, or `IsWidget` and must not have any parameters.

 ### Event Handlers
 It's possible to register event handlers for elements marked with `data-element=<name>`.
-It does not matter whether the HTML element is mapped to a field / method.
+It does not matter whether the HTML element is mapped with `@DataElement`.
 Attaching the event handler will work in any case:

 ```java
 import static org.jboss.gwt.elemento.core.EventType.click;